derfrodo/reducer-gen/README.md

 Installation guides will follow (hopefully soon)

+## Video

+You may want to have a glance at this [video on Youtube](https://youtu.be/OyKXr7mQXZg).
+Unfortunatelly, it is currently only available in German language.
+I may come up with some i18n in subtitles or even in audio if I dare to speak English publicly some time.

 ## Migration from 0.1.x to 0.2.x

 ### Actions modules and variables has been renamed to be "actions" instead of "action".